Drupatee Ramgoonai

-Drupatee Ramgoonai ([drʊpəti raːməɡʊɳaːjə]; born 2 March 1958) is an Trinidadian and Tobagonian chutney and chutney soca musician.
+Drupatee Ramgoonai ([drʊpəti raːməɡʊɳaːjə]; born 2 March 1945) is a Trinidadian and Tobagonian chutney and chutney soca musician.
 She was responsible for coining the term "chutney soca" in 1987 with her first album, entitled Chutney Soca, which included both English and Hindustani versions of the songs.
 She had her biggest hit the following year when her "(Roll Up the Tassa) Mr. Bissessar" was a Road March contender.
 She was instrumental in tassa and chutney soca finding its place in Carnival and her efforts later led to competitions such as Chutney Soca Monarch.